The following economic factors affect the demand for major property types:

 - Tax Benefits: real estate investments receive favorable tax treatment compared to other forms of investments.

 George Matthews is looking to invest in real estate property with the highest cash flow volatility.
 Which property is he likely to invest in?

 The correct answer is C.

-The demand for hotel rooms fluctuates depending on economic activity, consumer and business confidence.
-Moreover, there are no long-term leases to protect hotel revenue streams.
+The demand for hotel rooms fluctuates with economic activity, consumer and business confidence, and there are no long-term leases to protect hotel revenue streams.

 A is incorrect.
 Shopping centers have long-term leases that protect their returns from market demand fluctuation.

 B is incorrect.
-Industrial estates also benefit from the long-term lease, which protects their returns from market demand fluctuations.
+Industrial also benefit from the long-term lease, which protects their returns from demand fluctuation in the market.

 Reading 35: Overview of Types of Real Estate Investment